karishmachauhan/SpringBootCustomerApplication/README.md

 This Application handles basic CRUD operations in Java using springboot.
 I've used in memory Map for this implementation.

-Following are the endpoints that are implemented in this application:
+Following are the endpoints that are implemented:

 GET /customers - return a list of customer objects in the response body.